You have no items in your shopping basket.

 - Select which quality statements to examine; for example, they can review one or more statements.

-How often CQC assess services
+How often does CQC assess services

 The frequency of assessments will depend on the information CQC receives and the evidence they collect about the service rather than its type and previous rating.
 Based on their approach, the CQC decides: